creditkarma/dynamic-config/README.md

 When data is loaded from a local file or remote source it is parsed, usually `JSON.parse`, and then added to the resolved config object that you request values from.
 Sometimes, particularly when dealing with remote sources, the data coming in may not be exactly the shape you want, or it may be somewhat unreliable.
 Translators allow you to rewrite this data before it is added to the resolved config.

-As a concrete example of this we will look at environment placeholders.
-A config placeholder is an object that looks something like this:
+As a concrete example of this we will look at environment variables.
+A config placeholder, as we've seen earlier, is an object that looks something like this:

 ```json
 {